reactivepixel/Depreciated-WDD-Hubot/README.md

 Take a look at the scr1ipts in the `./scripts` folder for examples.
 Add whatever functionality you want hubot to have.
 Read up on what you can do with hubot in the [Scripting Guide](https://github.com/github/hubot/blob/master/docs/scripting.md).

-> See the Development Guidelines for how best to integrate your work with the team.